Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

 We will now give some background on b-pseudodifferential operators and microlocal regularity results along with indications as to how to generalize them to the non-smooth setting, thereby giving a brief, mostly chronological, outline of some of the technical aspects of the paper.

-We recall from Melrose \cite{MelroseAPS} that the small calculus of b-ps.d.o's on a compact manifold $M$ with boundary is the microlocalization of the algebra of b-differential operators on $M$, and the kernels of b-ps.d.o's are conceptually best described as conormal distributions on a certain blow-up $M^2_\bl$ of $M\times M$, smooth up to the front face, and vanishing to infinite order at the left/right boundary faces.
+We recall from Melrose \cite{MelroseAPS} that the small calculus of b-\psdo{}s on a compact manifold $M$ with boundary is the microlocalization of the algebra of b-differential operators on $M$, and the kernels of b-\psdo{}s are conceptually best described as conormal distributions on a certain blow-up $M^2_\bl$ of $M\times M$, smooth up to the front face, and vanishing to infinite order at the left/right boundary faces.
 More prosaically, using local coordinates $(x,y)\in\Rnhalf:=[0,\infty)_x\times\R^{n-1}_y$ near the boundary of $M$, i.e.\ $x$ is a local boundary defining function, and using the corresponding coordinates $\lambda,\eta$ in the fibers of $\Tb^*M$, i.e.\ writing b-covectors as

 the action of a b-ps.d.o $A\in\Psib^m$ of order $m$ on $u\in\CIdotc(\Rnhalf)$, the dot referring to infinite order of vanishing at the boundary, is computed by

 where $a(x,y,\lambda,\eta)$, the full symbol of $A$ in the local coordinate chart, lies in the symbol class $S^m(\Tb^*\Rnhalf)$, i.e.\ satisfies the symbolic estimates